TheRealFlyingCoder/React-Firebase-FED-Test/README.md

 **That's why we are here.**

-DD FED Test utilises Firebase for Storage and Authentication, so that your application can track users, and test submissions.
+This FED test utilises Firebase for Storage and Authentication, so that your application can track users, and test submissions.

 ## How It Works